Placing Green Bridges Optimally, with a Multivariate Analysis: Connecting Habitats with a Patch at Short Reach

+In this section we will present the approximation algorithm of \cref{thm:rgbp}.
 The approximation algorithm computes for every habitat~$V_i$ a spanning tree in~$G^d[V_i]$, and adds the edges of the corresponding paths to the solution~$F$.
 Each of the spanning trees then is a~$d$-approximation for just the one habitat, hence the union of the spanning trees is an~$rd$-approximation for all habitats.